awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 You can change the key pair that is used to access the default system account of your instance\.
 For example, if a user in your organization requires access to the system user account using a separate key pair, you can add that key pair to your instance\.
 Or, if someone has a copy of the `.pem` file and you want to prevent them from connecting to your instance \(for example, if they've left your organization\), you can replace the key pair with a new one\.

 **Note**
 These procedures are for modifying the key pair for the default user account, such as `ec2-user`\.
-For more information about adding user accounts to your instance, see [Managing User Accounts on Your Linux Instance](managing-users.md)\.
+For more information about adding user accounts to your instance, see [Managing user accounts on your Amazon Linux instance](managing-users.md)\.

 **To add or replace a key pair**